10+ Best Static Site Generators to Create Web Pages for Free

 Key Features

-- Built Using React: You can expand and personalize your project’s design by creating React components.
-Use the adaptable framework to set up your website layout while using the data generated by Docusaurus plugins.
+• Built Using React: You can expand and personalize your project’s design by creating React components.
+Use the adaptable framework to set up your website layout, utilizing the data generated by Docusaurus plugins.

-- Ready for Translations: It allows you to use git, Crowdin, or any other translation management tool to translate your documentation and then deploy them separately.
+• Ready for Translations: It allows you to use git, Crowdin, or any other translation management tool to translate your documentation and then deploy it separately.

-- Content Search: Docusaurus uses Algolia documentation search to simplify locating the information within your documentation.
+• Content Search: Docusaurus utilizes Algolia’s documentation search to simplify locating information within your documentation.

 Jekyll